 - Pathways participated in the launch of Chaplain Craig Rennebohm’s book “Souls in the Hands of a Tender God” through Reading Circles and workshops in Seattle, Chicago, and St. Louis, and in continuing education workshops for clergy.

-- Pathways has provided leadership for similar workshops in Phoenix and Chicago, and has participated in NAMI conferences and in the development of NAMI FaithNet.
+- Pathways have provided leadership for similar workshops in Phoenix and Chicago, and has participated in NAMI conferences and in the development of NAMI FaithNet.

 - As more local and regional groups develop their own programs, Pathways is increasingly called on for consultation and coordination, rather than originating conferences; the 2009 National Faith Based Mental Health Summit is a notable exception promoting innovative models of ministry and collaboration: Pathways for the 21st Century.

-In 2016, Pathways hired Rev. Jermine D. Alberty serve as the Lead Consultant.
+In 2016, Pathways hired Rev. Jermine D. Alberty serves as the Lead Consultant in October 2017 he was voted by the board of directors to serve as the Executive Director.
 Learn more about Rev. Alberty and his vision for Pathways by clicking this link Lead Consultant Profile & Vision